eyeCube/untitled-mage-platformer/README.md

 Email: eyecube1@protonmail.com

-To play demo, run q.exe
+To play demo, run q.exe in compatibility mode for Windows XP (it was compiled on XP)

 Controls: